 An implementation requires three significant factors; a champion, manpower, and staff support, and all of them require leadership.
 So what are these significant roles, you may be asking?

 A Champion is the primary go-to head of the project.
-They keep the initiatives moving forward and come from the companies leadership team.
+They keep the initiatives moving forward and come from the company's leadership team.
 The leadership provides the people and financial approval throughout the implementation process.
 And staff buy-ins are directly influenced by the project's leadership teams' support.
-Therefore, if the leadership support is missing, the organizational buy-in is unlikely.
+Therefore, if leadership support is missing, organizational buy-in is unlikely.
 And IT buy-in can make or break an implementation project before it ever kicks off.

 Now you know how critical the support from leadership and IT are to your project's success, but how do you get it?

-First, know your data, do your homework.
+First, know your data, and do your homework.
 You must be able to relay why your company needs a modern solution.
-Show a thorough look at the companies ROI and provide a list containing the specific benefits and features of your solution related to your organization.
+Show a thorough look at the company's ROI and provide a list containing the specific benefits and features of your solution related to your organization.
 And always remember that leadership loves data!
 Having access to data is crucial for making informed business decisions on operational efficiencies and investments.

 Second, understand that there are risks, but don't shy away from them.
 As you gain knowledge such as costs, licensing, implementation, training, and maintenance, you must prepare for pushback.
 There will be people within your organization and IT leaders who hear the facts and see the data but may not see and support the need for organizational change based on the complexity of an implementation project.
 Being prepared for negatives and knowing how to overcome them, and being open to your IT and leadership teams' concerns will help you keep the communication lines open.

 Third, turn to your IT team during your research phase.
 They will have insight and expertise to help you through your project's steps.
 Ask them for their recommendations on ERP options, and they will appreciate being part of the decision, which goes a long way in obtaining their support.